Chair: Professor Jones

 351. Plant Physiology.
 Important physiological functions of higher plants and relationships between these functions and the structural organization of plants.
 Topics include water relations and water balance, mineral nutrition, transport phenomena, assimilate allocation and partitioning, plant metabolism, stress physiology, defense strategies against herbivores and pathogens, plant growth and development (germination, flowering, dormancy, plant hormones and growth regulators).
 Laboratory includes a core of experiments designed to illustrate important concepts in plant physiology and a research project of the student's choice, investigative and open-ended in character.
 Prerequisites: Biology 119 and Chemistry 113.
 Three 50-minute periods, one 3- hour laboratory.

 360. Ecology.
 Interactions between organisms and their environment that determine their distribution and abundance in nature.
 Attention to evolutionary adaptation of species, population dynamics, community structure and function, and ecosystem analysis.
 Laboratory emphasizes qualitative and quantitative field investigations.
 Prerequisites: Biology 112 or 119 or permission of instructor.
+Fall.
 Three 50-minute periods, one 3- hour laboratory.

 363. Genomics.
 This course explores the techniques used to sequence and assemble whole genomes and to analyze the results at the gene and genome levels; it is extensively computer-based.
 By the end of the semester, each student will have improved the sequence quality of 40,000 basepairs of DNA to a publishable level and extensively annotated it, indicating the locations of genes, repeat sequences, and other sequence motifs.
 Prerequisites: Biology 210 and permission of instructor.
 Spring, alternate years.
 Two 3-hour periods.

 365. Advanced Genetics.
 Advanced genetics course emphasizing current knowledge and research in diverse aspects of genetics, primarily in eukaryotes.
 Topics include genome structure, transcriptional control, genetic regulatory pathways, and recombinant DNA technology.
 Spring, alternate years.
 Three 50-minute periods, one 3-hour laboratory.